 The prestigious Mayo Clinic in the US have been conducting research into quercitin to help treat and prevent prostate cancer, the fastest rising cancer, now affecting one in six men at some point in their life.
 In the words of the Mayo Clinic researcher Dr Nianzeng Xing, our laboratory results showed quercitin blocks the androgen activity in androgen-responsive human prostate cancer cells.
 By blocking the androgen activity,” he continued, “the growth of prostate cancer cells can be prevented or stopped.”

 4. Berries are rich in Folate, the 21st Century Panacea

 Described in the British Medical Journal as a ‘leading contender for panacea of the 21st century’ this B vitamin not only prevents pregnancy problems and miscarriages, it also relieves depression, lowers heart disease risk, improves memory and concentration.
-A serving of strawberries gives you 125mcg of folic acid, which is more than half of the day’s requirement for folic acid, and more than three times that in oranges or apples.
-Folic acid lowers your homocysteine level, now thought to the single greatest measure of a long and healthy life, free from heart disease, cancer and diabetes.
+A serving of strawberries gives you 125mcg of What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising…, which is more than half of the day’s requirement for folic acid, and more than three times that in oranges or apples.
+Folic acid lowers your Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level, now thought to the single greatest measure of a long and healthy life, free from heart disease, cancer and diabetes.

 Strawberries contain up to (335-644 per 100g dry weight).
 This means that a punnet (250g) of fresh strawberries gives you 125mcg of folate, roughly half the RDA.
 An apple gives you 1mcg and a pear gives you 2mcg.
 So there’s fifty times more in berries.